17 Proven SaaS Marketing Strategies to Skyrocket ROI

 If you have an industry-leading UX, your marketing performance will fly!
 Word of mouth will just happen.
 Social media will light up.

 #5.
 Create compelling Offers

-One way of decreasing churn is to make longer plans available and you can make these more compelling by offering a great deal, this is one of the well-established SaaS marketing strategies.
+One way of decreasing churn (both subscriber and revenue churn) is to make longer plans available and you can make these more compelling by offering a great deal, this is one of the well-established SaaS marketing strategies.

 If you have a look at current industry norms, you'll find many SaaS companies offering 12 months for the price of 10 (or similar).

 You might find that customers will upgrade to these longer plans after they've completed a free trial or after a few months of paying the monthly rates.

 They have an annual option, when you click the switch, you get to see the effective monthly rate change and you instantly see the saving.